 I could either get a job in a company in the research and development department, mainly working with improvements in soil sustainability.
 Alternatively, I could seek a professorship or postdoctoral position at a university.
 Additionally, I’d also like to have the opportunity to work abroad in an English-speaking country, so to carry on developing my career, I need to keep working on my English.

-You will have access to a 100% online tutored English course on which, at your own pace and over 16 weeks, you will improve your English language skills to efficiently communicate in different business scenarios such as meetings and presentations, networking with other professionals from different fields or applying for jobs and preparing interviews.
-Additionally, you will develop your grammar and acquire specialised vocabulary tailored to the workplace.
+You will have access to a 100% online English course on which, at your own pace and through lessons, interactive activities and seminars, you will improve your English language skills to efficiently communicate in different professional scenarios.
+Additionally, you will be prepared to tackle new job challenges.

 Dr. Alessandra Lehmen